survivejs/webpack-book/manuscript/02_webpack_compared.md

 ![webpack](images/webpack.png)

-You could say [Webpack](https://webpack.github.io/) takes a more monolithic approach than Browserify.
-Whereas Browserify consists of multiple small tools, Webpack comes with a core that provides a lot of functionality out of the box.
+You could say [webpack](https://webpack.js.org/) takes a more monolithic approach than Browserify.
+Whereas Browserify consists of multiple small tools, webpack comes with a core that provides a lot of functionality out of the box.
 The core can be extended using specific *loaders* and *plugins*.

 Webpack will traverse through the `require` statements of your project and will generate the bundles you have defined.
 The loader mechanism works for CSS as well and `@import` is supported.
 There are also plugins for specific tasks, such as minification, localization, hot loading, and so on.

 To give you an example, `require('style!css!./main.css')` loads the contents of *main.css* and processes it through CSS and style loaders from right to left.
-Given that this kind of declarations tie the source code to Webpack, it is preferable to set up the loaders at Webpack configuration.
-Here is a sample configuration adapted from [the official webpack tutorial](http://webpack.github.io/docs/tutorials/getting-started/):
+Given that this kind of declarations tie the source code to Webpack, it is preferable to set up the loaders at webpack configuration.
+Here is a sample configuration adapted from [the official webpack tutorial](https://webpack.js.org/get-started/):

 **webpack.config.js**